indeedeng/starfish/README.md

   - The CSV you input will be turned into an array, so the numbers for the CSV columns are zero-indexed.
   - For example, for the example CSV above, `CSV_COLUMN_NUMBER_FOR_GITHUB_ID = 0` and `CSV_COLUMN_NUMBER_FOR_ALTERNATE_ID = 1`
   - If you choose not to use an alternate id, you can put the same column number in both fields
-- TIMEZONE allows you to specify when your day begins and ends.
-The default is UTC.
+- TIMEZONE allows you to specify how Starfish should assign issues to days.
+The default is UTC, which works well for organizations with multiple locations.
 See the "Time zones" section for details.

 #### Time zones